daiaventureira/img-repo/README.md

 This application is an image repository built using Ruby On Rails and Active Storage.

+## Requirements

+I assume you have ruby 3 and rails 6 installed in your machine, also you will need PostgreSql.

 ## Instalation

 First you need to clone this repository to your machine.
 To do so, run: